 About MCPShim

-MCP servers are powerful, but using them is harder than it should be.
+MCP servers and HTTP APIs are powerful, but using them is harder than it should be.
 Every MCP server has its own transport, its own auth flow, and its own way of exposing tools.
 An agent that wants to use tools from three different MCP servers has to manage three connections, three authentication schemes, and three different lifecycles.

 Most AI agents already know how to run shell commands.
 They can call grep, curl, or git without thinking twice.
 So the question became: what if every MCP tool worked the same way - as a plain CLI command?